rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/01_lecture.md

   - so it's like doing penetration testing (means entering inside the house) <br>
     so same way we want to enter inside that webapp to get the access/loophole/vulnerability/issues <br>
     so we're saying window/door/etc... -> these are considered as vulnerabilities
-- *Example of webApp vulnerabilities*
+- Example of webApp vulnerabilities
     1) misconfiguration of web server
     2) directory traversal attack (means due to misconfiguration of web server , directories are open)
     3) used default password
     - so these are vulnerabilities , same way for their's house , door is open or window is open
-- *`definition`*
+- Definition
-    - it's a process to identify those vulnerabilities & to check those vulnerabilities, we can exploit to do impact analysis on those vulnerabilities
+    - it's a process to identify those vulnerabilities <br>
+        & to do impact analysis of those vulnerabilities , we check whether we can exploit or not
-    - find/identify those issues & we exploit those issues , so that we know the impact of those issues
+    - find/identify those issues & we exploit those issues , so that we know the impact of those issues <br>
-- *Penetration Testing Report - To fix those issues*
+        "Penetration Testing Report" - To fix those issues
         - we go directly to developer or either can share with management team/project team
         - & we can also tell them ways to fix aka `suggested remediation` & these are processors , so do it
         - all these comes under aka `Penetration Testing Report`

 ### 2. what's webApp Penetration Testing (WAPT)
 - webApp's vulnerabilities are different from android's vulnerabilities due to different OS & platform
-	- webApp's vulnerabilities are also browsers based such as XSS (Cross Site Scripting) aka client side vulnerabilities , which you'll not vulnerabilities in their native android apps
+- webApp's vulnerabilities are also browsers based such as XSS (Cross Site Scripting) aka client side vulnerabilities , <br>
+    which you'll not find vulnerabilities in their native android apps
 - webApp's vulnerabilities such as [OWASP Top Ten | OWASP Foundation](https://owasp.org/www-project-top-ten/) , injection vulnerabilities , XSS , etc
-	- `Definition` : WAPT means to identify webApp's vulnerabilities & then exploit them to understand their impact/severity of the issues
+- Definition : WAPT means to identify vulnerabilities related to webApp & then exploit them to understand their impact/severity of the issues

 ### 3. techniques of WAPT
 - we'll follow OWASP (Open Web Application Security Project)